 - T→A, T→G, C→A or C→G (pyrimidine→purine)

 - The insertion or deletion of one or more nucleotides at any point within the gene leads to the change in all the subsequent three-letter codon.
 These are said to be Frameshift mutations, as the frame of triplet reading is altered during translation.

 - Mutations are also classified according to several other schemes.
 Mutations can be called either spontaneous or induced based on their cause.
 Spontaneous mutation is an alteration in the nucleotide of a gene for which there is no known cause.
-It is not associated with any agent and considered to be accidental.
+It is not associated with an agent and considered to be accidental.
 Normally, biological and chemical processes in the organism that alter the structure of nitrogenous bases give rise to many of the spontaneous mutation.
-In contrast to this, the mutations that results from the influence of an external factors are known to be induced mutations.
+In contrast to this, the mutations that result from the influence of external factors are known to be induced mutations.
 The influence may be natural or even artificial agents.
 These agents are known as mutagens.

 Now, you people got to know that mutation is a change in the DNA sequence of a gene.
 So, it’s clear that mutation is the ultimate reason for the phenotypic variation.
 Without the mutation, there would be no phenotypic variation, no adaptation to the changing environment, and no existence of evolution.
 This mutation gave rise to many hybrid plants yielding hybrid crops.
 We are in this era having hybrid fruits, veggies, flowers and hybrid cattle too.
-Also we have so many advancements in health science based on mutation.
-So many advantages, is that right!!!
+Also, we have so many advancements in health science based on mutation.
+So many advantages is that right!!!

 Not really, everything has got its darker side too…

-Yes, mutation not only gives rise to new species but also leads to diseases and disorders.
+Yes, the mutation not only gives rise to new species but also leads to diseases and disorders.
 It is the basis for genetic diseases and cancers.
 Let’s know them in detail in our upcoming articles.